-Read the latest updates on the campaign in our News area.
+Read the latest updates on the project in our News area.

 Formerly the Gaumont cinema it was once an important social centre for Chorlton, famous for being the place where the Bee Gees had their very first public performance.